Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 Both the Hairy and Downy Woodpeckers have patterns of black and white stripes with a red dot on the nape, so at first glance, it would be easy to mistake one for the other.

 However, these two woodpeckers in New Jersey belong to different species.
-It is obviously not helpful that they occupy similar locations throughout the state of New Jersey; nonetheless, there are some significant variances between the two.
+It is not helpful that they occupy similar locations throughout New Jersey; nonetheless, there are some significant variances between them.

 Because of its all-white tail feathers and bigger beak, the Hairy Woodpecker presents novice bird watchers with a tough challenge.